blueboard/backend-assessment/README.md

 #### Description
 Design and write a Rails application with the following features:

-- Email and password authorization
+- Email and password authentication
 - Three views
     - Sign in page
         - Ability to sign out